Top 10 Best Bookshops in the World

 9. HEYWOOD HILL (Curzon Street, London)

-For my son William’s 21st birthday, I gave him a lifetime subscription that allows him to go into Heywood Hill and buy any book for the rest of his life.
+For my son William’s 21st birthday, I gave him a annual subscription that allows him to go into Heywood Hill and buy any book for the rest of his life.
 William is a serious reader and he now has a serious library to feed his passion.

 I know that in this era of Kindles and iPads, we no longer have to visit a bookshop or carry around a physical book – especially if it’s a weighty hardback – but, for me, they form a large part of the pleasure I get from reading.
 To go into a decent bookshop and ask the staff what they’d recommend.
 To browse and let my imagination wander.
 To feel the book in my hands and study the artwork.
 Yes, I do sometimes read a book on my iPad, but I always purchase a hard copy, too.